legendaryangelist/solana-trading-bot-v3/README.md

 - If you see following error in your log file:
   `Error: 410 Gone:  {"jsonrpc":"2.0","error":{"code": 410, "message":"The RPC call or parameters have been disabled."}, "id": "986f3599-b2b7-47c4-b951-074c19842bad" }`
   it means your RPC node doesn't support methods needed to execute script.
   - FIX: Change your RPC node.
 You can use Helius or Quicknode.
+I recommend Helius.

 ### No token account